Akeel Henry

 Akeel Henry is a Canadian record producer and recording engineer.
 He was the winner of the Jack Richardson Producer of the Year Award at the Juno Awards of 2023 for various musical contributions including Giveon's "For Tonight" and John Legend's "Splash".

 He was previously nominated in the same category at the Juno Awards of 2021 for "Rain" (Trey Songz feat.
 Swae Lee) and "Spell My Name" (Toni Braxton), among other musical contributions that year.

 Career beginnings

 Henry grew up in Toronto alongside fellow producers Jack Rochon and Aaron Paris.
 In 2014, he graduated from Mississauga's Metalworks Institute with a diploma in Audio Production & Engineering.
 During his time at the institution, he secured an internship at Toronto’s Phase One Studios, followed by a coveted internship opportunity at OVO Sound with Drake’s producer, Noah ‘40’ Shebib.

+Personal life

+Born in Toronto, Canada, Henry is of Jamaican descent.

 Selected songwriting and production credits

 Credits are courtesy of Discogs, Tidal, Apple Music, and AllMusic.